prio-data/views_outreach/known-issues/README.md

 # Known Issues

-The [Issues](https://github.com/prio-data/views_outreach/issues) tab in this repository serves as a ticket handling system for issues and limitations related to the VIEWS model and its derived datasets – from a user perspective.
+The [Issues](https://github.com/prio-data/views_outreach/issues) tab in this repository serves as a ticket handling system for issues and limitations related to the operational VIEWS model and its derived datasets – from a user perspective.
 Issues are listed by the VIEWS team upon detection and updated as they are processed.

 Developers seeking to peek into our model specifications and documentation are directed to the dedicated open repository [viewsforecasting](https://github.com/prio-data/viewsforecasting).